 And we know how that story ended up: Microsoft ditched the original Xbox early on and placed all bets on the Xbox 360.

 And it worked out for Microsoft!
 But what would have happened if they stuck it out with the original Xbox?
 The system may have had its flaws, but the games could have carried it through.

 Fortunately, a fair number of those original Xbox games are still available to play on the gaming consoles that followed, including the Xbox 360 and the Xbox One.
-Here are the best original Xbox games still worth playing!
+Here are my picks for the best original Xbox games still worth playing!